fmalina/revisions-blocl/activism/theindustriesoffuture.md

 and the birds and the bees because it will actually be relevant years before.
 [\*](#ASIN:B014DXPATK;LOC:2616)

-The dangers out there aren’t always obvious, which makes data permanence all the more tricky to navigate.
+The dangers out there aren't always obvious, which makes data permanence all the more tricky to navigate.

 It is not just your past emails or love life that can come back to haunt you.
 It